Skip to product information

 About

 Winter solstice marks the longest night of the year, the final night of autumn, is a celestial moment, a sacred pause before the days grow longer and brighter.
 The ancient celebration of winter solstice, Yalda, honors this transition as the triumph of light over darkness and the metaphorical birth of the sun.
 For centuries, Persians have been gathering on this night to celebrate winter solstice with loved ones, through storytelling and poetry-centered rituals, feasting on symbolic offerings of nature’s bounty—pomegranates, persimmons, nuts, and dried fruits—all embodying the spirit of the seasons.
-This Yalda, we invite you to join us for a night of poetry, storytelling, music, community, and divination.

 Poetry is a significant part of the Yalda celebration.
 On this night, we receive guidance and insight from the words of poets who came before us.
 One tradition significant to Yalda is Hafez’s poetry readings or “faal”, where we connect to Hafez’s divine spirit and open the timeless verses of his book of poems, Diwan, seeking guidance and insight.
 Hafez, the poet of the soul, constantly reminds us to return to the essence of love, the heart, where all truth resides.